Unitarian Universalist Association: Corporate status

 The UUA was given corporate status in May 1961 under special acts of legislature of the Commonwealth of Massachusetts and the State of New York.
 See Chapter 148 of the acts of 1960 of the Massachusetts legislature and Chapter 827 of the Acts of 1960 of the New York legislature.
 Copies of said acts are attached to the minutes of the organizing meeting of the association held in Boston, Massachusetts, in May 1961 and also are printed in the 1961–62 directory of the association.

 Decentralized association

 The UUA is not a denomination in the traditional sense; the UUA is an association of congregations with no one organization able to speak authoritatively for the whole.
 It is the congregations that have authority over the larger body, through the annual General Assembly of the Unitarian Universalist Association.
 Since the general public understands denomination much more readily than association of congregations, the distinction is generally omitted in conversation.
 Because of this relationship between the congregations and the association, Unitarian Universalist congregations have a congregationalist polity of governance.
-However, day-to-day decisions are made by the president, the moderator, and the Board of Trustees.
+However, day-to-day decisions are made by the president, the moderator, and the board of trustees.

 In its role as a national organization representing the congregations, the UUA is a member of various organizations, both religious and secular.

-Principles and purposes

-The UUA does not have a central creed in which members are required to believe, and has found it useful to articulate its common values in what has become known as the Principles and Purposes statement.
-The first version of the principles was adopted in 1960, and the modern form was adopted in 1984 (including the 7th principle).
-They were amended once again in 1995 to include the 6th source.
-Both of these were added to explicitly include members with Neopagan, Native American, and other natural theist spiritualities.
-Because Unitarian Universalism is a living tradition, always open to re-imagining, there is currently a reevaluation study process occurring that could see these principles and sources shift.

-The principles and purposes are accompanied by a list of sources, and statements of inclusion and freedom of belief.